jkotra/jkotra.github.io/content/posts/vscode-formatting.md

 here, `editor.defaultFormatter` is the formatter with which you want your code to be formatted.
 There are different formatters available for every language for example [clang-format](https://clang.llvm.org/docs/ClangFormat.html) is very popular among C/C++ projects and [Pretter](https://prettier.io/) is a goto formatter for all things Javascript (incl.
 Typescript)

-`editor.formatOnSave` : weather automatically formats the code on saving of the file.
+`editor.formatOnSave` : weather to automatically formats the code on saving of the file.

 To see all the available formatters go to `File -> Preferences -> Settings` and search for "Default Formatter".
 IN the dropdown menu you can find all the available formatters. use your preferred and compatible formatter value in your `settings.json`